Création Baumann: Textile Innovations

 In 2006 Création Baumann launched GECKO, a new development.
 GECKO is a self adhering, UV resistant textile, which, owing to a silicon coating, can be affixed to window glass through the use of adhesive power, from which it can be removed without a trace of residue and without loss of adhesion.
 The adhesive textile can be used anywhere where privacy, glare protection and temperature control are required and where architectural or style considerations preclude curtaining, blinds or panels.

 The Silver&Steel collection, which was introduced in 2009, was also a textile technical innovation.
 A thin aluminium or steel layer, which is applied to the reverse of the fabric using ultra modern technical engineering, reduces the ingress of sun rays and incoming light through effective reflection, to create a soft light without glare, whilst simultaneously minimizing the ingress of heat.
 The coating achieves function values which are impossible to attain with conventional textiles.

-If special properties are in demand for delicate and exacting applications, such as in office buildings, museums or the health care sector, Création Baumann has a palette of innovative and functional textiles.
+If special properties are in demand for applications, such as in office buildings, museums or the health care sector, Création Baumann has a variety of textiles.
 The spectrum includes blackout fabrics, textiles for privacy and glare protection, flame retardant fabrics, fabrics which have been tested for harmful substances and textiles that offer acoustic solutions to direct and control sound.